annajxli/scaredy-rat/README.md

 scaredy-rat: main notebook; finds mean, median, and maximal velocities for timebins across the FC paradigm, generates a plot of velocity over time.

-rat-pack: concatenates mean and median outputs from s-r into a more readable format.
+rat-pack: concatenates mean and median outputs from scaredy-rat into a more readable format.

-rat-pack-max: concatenates max outputs from s-r.
+rat-pack-max: concatenates max outputs from scaredy-rat.

 ----